 - Ease transition from being a student to entering the workforce.

 - Increase opportunities within a company for faster advancement and growth.

 - Increase self-confidence in the workplace while developing an expanded network of associates and professionals.

 - Facilitate a higher starting salary than non-interns.
-In a recent study interns received, on average, $2,240 more than non-interns for starting salary.

 - Have résumé-building experiences while applying academic concepts and principles.